erjank/teaching/performance.md

 > Naïve models of educational change assume this lack of adoption
 > arises from failure to properly disseminate promising work, but
 > evidence suggests that dissemination via publication is simply not
-> effective… We asked educators to describe changes they had
+> effective… We asked educators to describe changes they had made to
-> made to their teaching practice and analyzed the resulting
-> stories… Of the 99 change stories analyzed, only three
+> their teaching practice… Of the 99 change stories analyzed, only
-> demonstrate an active search for new practices or materials on the
+> three demonstrate an active search for new practices or materials on
-> part of teachers, and published materials were consulted in just
+> the part of teachers, and published materials were consulted in just
-> eight of the stories.
-Most of the changes occurred locally, without
+> eight… Most of the changes occurred locally, without input from
-> input from outside sources, or involved only personal interaction
+> outside sources, or involved only personal interaction with other
-> with other educators.
+> educators.

 Barker et al found something similar {{"barker-practice-adoption"|cite}}:

 > Adoption is not a "rational action," however, but an iterative
 > series of decisions made in a social context, relying on normative
-> traditions, social cueing, and emotional or intuitive
+> traditions, social cueing, and emotional or intuitive processes…
-> processes… Faculty are not likely to use educational research
+> Faculty are not likely to use educational research findings as the
-> findings as the basis for adoption decisions.
-Faculty become aware
-> of innovative practices either because a problem leads them to
-> intentionally seek them out, or they hear about them through funded
-> initiatives, conferences and journals, or from colleagues.
-They
-> experiment (or not) for several reasons, depending on institutional
-> expectations and policies, perceived costs and benefits for
-> themselves and students, and the influence of role models.
-Faculty
-> tend to trust other faculty whose work and institutional context is
-> more like their own.
-The choice to try out practices competes with
-> the need to "cover" material, as well as with classroom
-> layouts.
-Positive student feedback is taken as strong evidence by
+> basis for adoption decisions… Positive student feedback is taken as
-> faculty that they should continue a practice.
+> strong evidence by faculty that they should continue a practice.

 This phenomenon is sometimes called _[lateral knowledge transfer](GLOSSARY.md#lateral-knowledge-transfer)_: someone sets out